KnowledgeAI/KnowledgeAI.github.io/_pages/call.md

 We look forward to your submissions and to seeing you at the workshop.
 If you have any questions, please feel free to contact the organizing committee.

-**Dual submission policy**: If a paper has previously appeared in a journal, workshop, or conference (including the NeurIPS 2022 conference), it should be extended in order to be accepted at our workshop.
-If a paper is currently under review (e.g. in AISTATS 2023 or ICLR 2023), it can still be submitted to this workshop

 The submission website is on **[OpenReview]()**.
 Camera-ready versions are due by **June 15, 2023**, and will be posted on the workshop website.

 # questions?